 Roots to Wellness Cultivating Healing, Growth & Empowerment in Black Families & Communities

-As a Black‑led community mental health and wellbeing organisation, we centre Black voices and lived experience to tackle racial health inequalities across England.
-We provide culturally grounded support in maternal mental health, young parenthood, men’s wellbeing, and care leaver transitions, while also empowering families with advocacy, safeguarding leadership and peer mentoring so that both communities and the wider health workforce become more equitable, trauma‑informed and inclusive.
+As a community mental health and wellbeing organisation, we centre Black voices and lived experience while supporting individuals and families from Global Majority and other marginalised communities to tackle health inequalities across England.
+We provide culturally grounded support in maternal mental health, young parenthood, men’s wellbeing and care leaver transitions, alongside advocacy, safeguarding leadership and peer mentoring.
+Our work empowers individuals, strengthens families and supports communities to navigate systems with confidence.

 Maternal Wellness